 The low-residency program at Maine Media College is for artists interested in pursuing an MFA degree in the fields of photography, filmmaking and multimedia.
 Students structure their programs with the aid of faculty advisors in order to complete degree requirements in three years.

 Two, four-day MFA retreats are held each year, one in November and the other in May.
-During retreats candidates meet with faculty for critiques of projects, discussions covering topics in visual culture and to assess their progress in the program.
+During retreats students meet with faculty for critiques of projects, discussions covering topics in visual culture and to assess their progress in the program.
 Additionally, MFA students are required to complete four, one-week intensive courses during their tenure in the program.
 “Intensives” are seminars, led by resident faculty members, which allow students to focus on subjects essential to MFA students such as the histories and theories associated with the various media as well as professional development.
 “Intensives” begin on Mondays immediately following retreats.

 During the semesters between retreats, students work with members of the Maine Media College faculty or other approved mentors to complete studio and academic projects.
 Projects are presented at retreats for evaluation and credit.
 Students may earn up to nine credits by taking master classes offered by the Workshops.
 The MFA culminates with the presentation of final thesis exhibitions or screenings.

 Other opportunities for learning are open to MFA Students.
 Students may apply for teaching assistantships or other support positions during the workshop season and/or during the school year for the Professional Certificate programs.

 * For more detailed information on credit options and requirements please see the MFA Handbook.

 MFA Degree Requirements